matheshvaithiyanathan/Kaalen-v1.0/README.md

 ### 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.
+If you are not used to github, please write an email :)

 ---